PEMDAS Explained - How Does PEMDAS Work?

 Also partners in crime, these guys are happily lining up and waiting patiently for you to calculate them in the order you find them, from left to right.

 RULE: Multiplication and division are equally ranking partners in crime, so always calculate them from left to right.
 In the incorrect version, 5 x 2 was calculated first, making the sum 20 ÷ 10.

 RULE: Brackets come first, so even though the addition 'A' is towards the end of PEMDAS, the addition operation inside the brackets has to get completed before anything else.
 Then, it's the multiplication, and finally, the addition that's outside the brackets.
-In the incorrect version, 2 x 3 (6) has been added to the sum of 1 + 4 (5).
+In the incorrect version, 3 + 2 (5) has been multiplied by the sum of 1 + 4 (5).

 A more complex PEMDAS example

 300 - (4 x 2² + 12)

 We have to look at the parentheses first, remember.
 There are three operators inside these brackets, so we use PEMDAS to figure out that we need to tackle the exponent first.